humb1e1989/GameDevWithUnityGroupProject/README.md

 - **Player Health Management** 💗: Manages player's health status and related effects
 - **Health Display UI** ❤️: Intuitively shows the player's current health status
-- **Collision Damage Detection** 💥: Detects collisions with enemies and reduces health
-- **Damage Effects** ⚡: Implements invincibility time and visual feedback when injured,__Screen red flash effect__ 🔴 when injured
 - **Death Handling** ☠️: Game-ending procedure when health is depleted.
 Integration with the game over system 🔚

 **Interface Preview**:
 [Insert health UI screenshot here]

+### 2.4 Damage System ❤️
+- **Collision Damage Detection** 💥: Detects collisions with enemies and reduces health
+- **Damage Effects** ⚡: Implements invincibility time and visual feedback when injured,__Screen red flash effect__ 🔴 when injured
+ When the player is grabbed by a ghost, he or she is immediately granted two seconds of invincibility, and the character will blink to visually cue this state.
+This feature gives the player the opportunity to escape from dangerous areas that

 ### 2.5 Audio Manager System 🎵
 - **Scene Music Switching**🔄 and **Music Management** 🎼 : Implemented a code-based automated management of multi-scene music systems. & The game switches background music based on different scenes with Fade-in Fade-out effect